iamEvanYT/electron-browser-shell/packages/electron-chrome-extensions/README.md

      Valid options include `GPL-3.0`, `Patron-License-2020-11-19`
   - `session` Electron.Session (optional) - Session which should support
     Chrome extension APIs. `session.defaultSession` is used by default.
+  - `registerCrxProtocolInDefaultSession` Boolean (optional) - Whether to register the 'crx://' protocol in the default session.
+Defaults to `true`.
   - `createTab(details) => Promise<[Electron.WebContents, Electron.BrowserWindow]>` (optional) -
     Called when `chrome.tabs.create` is invoked by an extension.
 Allows the application to handle how tabs are created.